Incremental Transformer Neural Processes: Experiment Details

 \subsection{Tabular Data Regression}

 \paragraph{Training and testing details} We train our models in exactly the same manner as for the GP regression task, with the key difference being that input features are multi-dimensional $\bfx \in \mathbb{R}^{20}$.
 When performing inference on real-world tabular tasks, datasets with fewer than 20 features are padded with zeros to be 20-dimensional.
 We train NP models on a synthetically generated dataset for 500 epochs, using 32,768 samples per epoch with a batch size of 128.
 For each training step, we select $N_t=128$ target points and draw $N_c \in \mathcal{U}[10, 1024]$ context points.
 We evaluate synthetic model performance using 80,000 test samples.
+We adopt a random data ordering for all tabular tasks.